-Sr. No. Statements Mean Score

-1. Business must be restarted and reset, not just opened 4.33 2.
-Adoption of Omni channel integration to initiate contactless services 3.
+Sr. No. No. Statements Business must be restarted and reset, not just opened 1.
+2. Adoption of Omni channel integration to initiate contactless services 3.
 Future workforce must be reshaped to achieve required digital fluency 4.
-Non-core tasks must be digitalized and automated 4.22 5.
-Flow of the products must be made flexible and distribution disruptions must be avoided 4.39 6.
-Maintain close contact with the customers would increase sales 3.63 7.
+Non-core tasks must be digitalized and automated 5.
+Flow of the products must be made flexible and distribution disruptions must be avoided 6.
+Maintain close contact with the customers would increase sales 7.
 Especially dedicated team for crisis management 4.11 8.
 Collaboration with public relation, legal and regulatory teams 4.27 9.
 Stabilizing supply chain, reducing costing and increasing productivity 4.01 10.
 AI backed tools and conversation platforms to deal with the course 4.20

 Table 2 shows the Mean value for the statements with reference to the "Transformation of Business strategies to meet the post COVID challenges."
 With reference to the first statement, "Business must be restarted and reset, not just opened" has recorded the mean value of 4.33; next statement "Adoption of Omni channel integration to initiate contactless services" the mean value is 4.26.
 Third statement is "Future workforce must be reshaped to achieve required digital fluency" the mean value for this statement is 3.71; another statement is "Non-core tasks must be digitalized and automated" the mean value for this statement is noted as 4.22.
-Fifth statement is "Flow of the products must be made flexible and distribution disruptions must be avoided" 4.39; next statement of the topic is "Maintain close contact with the customers would increase sales" the mean value is 4.01 for statement "Stabilizing supply chain, reducing costing and increasing productivity" and the last statement is "AI backed tools and conversation platforms to deal with the course" the mean value is noted as 4.20.
+Fifth statement is "Flow of the products must be made flexible and distribution disruptions must be avoided" 4.39; next statement of the topic is "Maintain close contact with the customers would increase sales" the mean value is recorded as 3.63.
+Seventh statement is "Especially dedicated team for crisis management" the mean value is 4.11; statement "Collaboration with public relation, legal and regulatory teams" has the mean value of 4.27.
+The mean value is 4.01 for statement "Stabilizing supply chain, reducing costing and increasing productivity" and the last statement is "AI backed tools and conversation platforms to deal with the course" the mean value is noted as 4.20.

-Sr. Statements Mean t Value Sig No. Score 1.
+Sr. No. Statements Mean Score t Value Sig 1.
 Business must be restarted and reset, not just opened 4.33 13.886 0.000 2.
 Adoption of Omni channel integration to initiate contactless services 4.26 17.723 0.000 3.
 Future workforce must be reshaped to achieve required digital fluency 3.71 2.997 0.002 4.
 Non-core tasks must be digitalized and automated 4.22 10.598 0.000 5.
 Flow of the products must be made flexible and distribution disruptions must be avoided 4.39 10.309 0.000 6.
 Maintain close contact with the customers would increase sales 3.63 1.820 0.035